aardjon/trad/README.md

 The new route database file is written into `output_directory`.
 Depending on your network speed, running the scraper may take up to an hour or even longer.
 Provide `-v` to enable some more verbose debug log, which will give you some kind of progress feedback.

+## Similar tools

+A possible alternative is [YacGuide](https://github.com/YacGroup/yacguide) which also provides a personal climbing journal and works offline but is solely based on (and optimized for) [sandsteinklettern.de](http://www.sandsteinklettern.de).